Alex-4018/Interview-Query/Products.md

 Problem/Pain Points for Restaurants:

-- Outreach, spreading awareness, gaining market share, building relationships to promote repeat customers, targeted marketing
+Outreach, spreading awareness, gaining market share, building relationships to promote repeat customers, targeted marketing

-- Specially in the COVID situation convey their preparedness to the customers by ensuring they are following all protocols, providing for contactless carryout service wherever possible
+Specially in the COVID situation convey their preparedness to the customers by ensuring they are following all protocols, providing for contactless carryout service wherever possible

-- With food pickup & delivery being rampant in the COVID situation, be able to enable online ordering and payments, provide faster delivery, not mixing up orders and basically streamline the entire delivery and pickup process
+With food pickup & delivery being rampant in the COVID situation, be able to enable online ordering and payments, provide faster delivery, not mixing up orders and basically streamline the entire delivery and pickup process

 Problem/Pain Points for Users:

-- Locating restaurants, getting recommendations on food, look for deals
+Locating restaurants, getting recommendations on food, look for deals

-- If dining-in then make reservations
+If dining-in then make reservations

-- In current environment be able to browse menu online, order online and schedule either delivery or pickup at a desired time.
+In current environment be able to browse menu online, order online and schedule either delivery or pickup at a desired time.

 At a broader level those are the pain points I would like to focus on, would you like me to consider any other specific problems?

-Interviewer: No, this is good

 Solution

 In terms of solution, I would like to suggest a new Market Place for Restaurants.

 Restaurants will be able to create their own workspaces or FB pages.
 The Market place landing page will consider user's location to default the most popular, most reviewed restaurants in his or her neighborhood.
 The page will also have a search options where users can search based on one or more of the following attributes:
-- By Cuisine
+By Cuisine
-- By Price range
+By Price range
-- By what is currently open
+By what is currently open
-- By which the one's frequented by my Friends (since this built on top of the FB ecosystems, we should be locate the frequented or visited restaurants when user's friends check- in)'
+By which the one's frequented by my Friends (since this built on top of the FB ecosystems, we should be locate the frequented or visited restaurants when user's friends check- in)'
-- By friend's recommendation
+By friend's recommendation
-- By ratings
+By ratings
-- By the one's currently running promotions
+By the one's currently running promotions
-- By Name
+By Name
-- By Zip Code/City/Location
+By Zip Code/City/Location
 Users will be able to click on their preferred restaurant and navigate the Restaurant’s FB page where they will have the ability to reserve a table
 For restaurants with friends check-ins or reviews the system will prioritize these and display at the top of the restauran page
 Access Menu, order online and checkout, during checkout a prompt will allow user to publish a checking to his or her FB page to enable promotion.
 Restaurants can incentivize their users for publishing their check-ins